 - Ask more questions if not convinced all is well – I have done this on several occasions, and was so glad I did, as once I was given a meal that wasn’t gluten free and then another time a meal was served with ‘standard’ onion rings (don’t be tempted to eat a meal that has been contaminated with gluten, request a fresh meal).
 Both times the restaurants were great and the meals were returned to the kitchen and a fresh one brought out for me.

 - Even when a menu states gluten free you need to of course always cover the cross-contamination element too, asking questions like, “do you use a separate fryer, chopping boards, toaster, utensils, butter and condiments, are your dressings gluten free, etc?”

 - Dont forget to check drinks.
-Especially hot ones like hot chocolate (I have also come accross some teas that contain gluten).
+Especially hot ones like hot chocolate (I have also come across some tea’s that contain gluten).
+Sometimes cafes use oat milk that is not gluten free, so double check about this and if it is the case, ensure the steamer has had a good clean before they froth your milk.
 Also double check the sprinkles being dusted on your cappuccino, they are not always gluten free.
 That goes for marshmallows too.
 And watch out for that pesky biscuit that may have been popped on your saucer – don’t eat it unless you have been advised it’s a special one just for you and it is gluten free!!

 - Chat to staff about the coeliac condition to help pass on a better understanding.

 It’s great to eat out, sharing special times with friends and family.
 The more we do it the more we spread the gluten free word and we all get to experience some pretty amazing food!
 Big thanks to all those lovely places that offer super service and delicious gluten free food – your magic!